-The TRIPs Agreement requires WTO members to oblige patent applicants to disclose the invention in a manner sufficiently clear and complete for the invention to be carried out by a person skilled in the art.
-In addition, patent authorities may require the applicant to indicate the best mode for carrying out the invention known to the inventor at the filing date (or, where priority is claimed, at the priority date of the application).18 Therefore, under the so-called best mode requirement, if there are several ways in which the invention may be put into practice, the applicant can be required to disclose the one that is most practicable.
+The TRIPs Agreement requires WTO Members to oblige patent applicants to disclose the invention in a manner sufficiently clear and complete for the invention to be carried out by a person skilled in the art.
+In addition, patent authorities may require the applicant to indicate the best mode for carrying out the invention known to the inventor at the filing date (or, where priority is claimed, at the priority date of the application).
+Therefore, under the so-called 'best mode' requirement, if there are several ways in which the invention may be put into practice, the applicant can be required to disclose the one which is most practicable.

-Best mode requirements are not a common feature of trade agreements.
-However, the IGBA believes that the best mode requirement would make a significant contribution to enhancing knowledge dissemination and would play a decisive role in establishing the level of inventiveness legally required for a patent, with clear effects on innovation and competition.
-For this reason, the IGBA calls for the systematic inclusion of best mode requirements in trade agreements.
+'Best mode' requirements are not a common feature of trade agreements.
+However, the IGBA believes that the 'best mode' requirement would make a significant contribution to enhancing knowledge dissemination and would play a decisive role in establishing the level of inventiveness legally required for a patent, with clear effects on innovation and competition.
+For this reason, the IGBA calls for the systematic inclusion of 'best mode' requirements in trade agreements.

-SUMMARY OF KEY RECOMMENDATIONS - BEST MODE REQUIREMENT
+SUMMARY OF KEY RECOMMENDATIONS - 'BEST MODE' REQUIREMENT

-Ensure that trade agreements systematically require parties to provide for 'best mode' requirements in their legislation.
+Ensure that trade agreements systematically require Parties to provide for 'best mode' requirements in their legislation.